-High-profile data leaks and security breaches have been commonplace in the past few years, with instances of high-profile breaches of large tech companies often making the news.
-However, it’s not just tech giants who are at risk of having their business or their customers’ data accessed by outside entities; small and medium-sized organizations across all industries can be at risk as well.
+High profile data leaks and security breaches have been commonplace in the past few years, with instances of high-profile breaches of large tech companies often making the news.
+However, it’s not just tech giants who are at risk of having their business’ or their customers’ data accessed by outside entities; small and medium-size organizations across all industries can be at risk as well.
 Recently, such an example manifested at Georgia Tech University, where an unauthorized user of a university web application exposed information like names, birth dates, and social security numbers for up to 1.3 million people.
 The implications of these leaks can range from an outside actor simply viewing the data to find anything of use, to using the information they extract to discover perceived weaknesses at your firm, or even demanding a ransom for disposing of the data.

 How Breaches Occur

 There are countless ways by which a potential hacker could infiltrate your IT systems.
 It’s not uncommon for a hacker to make multiple attempts using different methods to find a successful way to breach any potential defenses.
 Email is a well-known route, with techniques such as phishing widely known to have the potential to allow a hacker into your systems, but it’s important to watch out for more than just suspicious addresses.
-Whaling is another deceptive technique that hackers may use, which entails the individual sending you a message appearing to be a person or entity whom you know or trust, while actually having an intent to obtain some form of information.
+Whaling is another deceptive technique that hackers may use, which entails the individual sending you a message appearing to be a person or entity who you know or trust, while actually having an intent to obtain some form of information.

 By analyzing data – like information sent from your computer while browsing the web, which can include details about your browser, operating system, whether the transmission was encrypted, and more – a potential unauthorized user can begin formulating a strategy to exploit security vulnerabilities that may exist in your system.
 For example, if the version of software your machine is running is out of date and has an unpatched security issue, a hacker may be able to infer that by obtaining HTTP-based data, and breach the system that way.